Updated: 2025/Nov/16

 bozohttpd has support for TLSv1.1 and TLSv1.2 protocols that are included

 by default.
-It requires linking with the crypto and ssl library, using
+This requires linking with the crypto and ssl library, using

 "-lcrypto -lssl".
 To disable SSL SUPPORT compile bozohttpd with